chdorner/epubinfo/README.md

 * Updated `rubyzip` dependency to 1.0. (by [johankok](https://github.com/johankok))

-If cannot upgrade to `rubyzip` 1.0, use version *0.4.3* in your project.
+If you cannot upgrade to `rubyzip` 1.0, use version *0.4.3* of this gem in your project.

 **0.4.3** *September 12, 2013*